Scotia iTRADE Review 2024

 Free ETF trading is increasingly common – and so is the catch: like other big bank investment platforms, including BMO Investorline, Scotia iTRADE will only waive the commission if you hold onto the ETF for at least 24 hours.

-That means that regular investors can take advantage of the savings but day traders are better off looking elsewhere.
+That means that regular investors can take advantage of the savings with this free ETF trading, but day traders are better off looking elsewhere.

 Trading Fees and Commissions